-In accordance with the terms of a registration rights provision in the Notes, this prospectus generally covers the resale of the sum of (i) the number of Common Shares issuable to the Selling Stockholders upon conversion of the Notes based on an assumed conversion price of \$0.21 per share of Common Shares, (ii) the maximum number of Common Shares issuable upon exercise of the Warrants, determined as if the outstanding Warrants were exercised in full as of the trading day immediately preceding the date this registration statement was initially filed with the SEC, and (iii) the issuance of the Equity Interest at a fixed price per share of \$0.1979, without regard to any limitations on the conversions of the Notes and the exercise of the Warrants.
+In accordance with the terms of a registration rights provision in the Notes, this prospectus generally covers the resale of the sum of (i) the number of Common Shares issuable to the Selling Stockholders upon conversion of the Notes based on an assumed conversion price of \$0.21 per share of Common Shares, (ii) the maximum number of Common Shares issuable upon exercise of the Warrants, determined as if the outstanding Warrants were exercised in full as of the trading day immediately preceding the date this registration statement was initially filed with the SEC, and (iii) the issuance of the Equity Interest at a price per share of \$0.1979 (the last reported sale price for our Common Shares on Nasdaq on January 8, 2024), without regard to any limitations on the conversions of the Notes and the exercise of the Warrants.
 The fourth column assumes the sale of all of the Common Shares offered by each Selling Stockholder pursuant to this prospectus.